buckwylde/wyldePoker/wyldePoker/readme.md

 I can only follow about half of the math, so I've included HenryRLee's explanation in algorithm.md.

 I've refactored and modified large chunks of the original code to suit my purposes and to make sure I actually understood the code (if not the math) and wasn't just copy pasta programming.

-I added my own deck and card objects.
+I only implemented the 5, 6 and 7 card hand eval functions.
+The tables for everything else get too big too fast.